barkarian/4stack/readme.md

 - You will get ci/cd for production for your project (on main branch)
 - Similarry with local deployment steps setup authentication

+**After that create an auth0 application for production (Same process with the dev auth0 application that you will create for local development later)**

 ### Deploy locally
 ##### Setup
 ###### 1.Setup Auth0 Application for strapi connectivity (ONLY ONCE - SETUP)